The Mountain in Labour: The Classical fable

 who, though you threaten great things, accomplish nothing."

 But the most well-known mention of the fable appears in Horace's epistle on The Art of Poetry.
-Discussing what to avoid in a poem's opening, he recommends a writer not to begin an epic poem in too grandiose a way, to avoid what follows being an anticlimax:
+Discussing what to avoid in a poem's opening, he recommends a writer not begin an epic poem in too grandiose a way, to avoid what follows being an anticlimax:

 nec sic incipies, ut scriptor cyclicus olim:

 "fortunam Priami cantabo et nobile bellum."

 quid dignum tanto feret hic promissor hiatu?